-The site is password protected and users will be assigned different rights according to their needs and level of use.
+Active Places Power is password protected and users will be assigned different rights according to their needs and level of use.
 Again for further details on who can register to access the site please refer to the specific FAQ.

 Be Inspired is Sport England’s consumer engagement platform.
 It has 4.1 million registered users to whom Be Inspired provides information on how to get involved with sport through promoting major sport events and trumpeting opportunities to take part in sport or activity.
 Registered users mainly comprise those who registered to buy tickets for London 2012.